cedricwalter/cedricwalter.github.io/_posts/2006-07-10-our-server-has-been-probably-hacked.md

     - incidents
 ---

-Our server is highy instable in the past 2 weeks, I run YaST to update all packages, and also start <span style="font-weight: bold;">chkrootkit
+Our server is highy instable in the past 2 weeks, I run YaST to update all packages, and also startchkrootkit

-<span style="font-weight: bold;">chkrootkit (Check Rootkit) is a common unix-based program intended to help system administrators check their system for known rootkits.
+chkrootkit (Check Rootkit) is a common unix-based program intended to help system administrators check their system for known rootkits.
 It is a shell script using common UNIX/Linux tools like the strings and grep commands to search core system programs for signatures and for comparing a traversal of the /proc filesystem with the output of the ps (process status) command to look for discrepancies.

-<span style="font-weight: bold;">chkrootkit report that <span style="text-decoration: underline; font-weight: bold;">WE<span style="font-weight: bold;"> have a problem:
+chkrootkit report that <span style="text-decoration: underline; font-weight: bold;">WE have a problem:

-<span style="font-style: italic;">Checking `bindshell’… INFECTED (PORTS: 465)
+Checking `bindshell’… INFECTED (PORTS: 465)

  xxxxxxxxx:~ # chkrootkit